jiwon-lieb/api-ref/mbti-pep-talk-api/reference-docs.md

 <mark style="color:green;">`GET`</mark> `/api/peptalk/:mbti?mood={mood}`

-Retrieves a random pep talk for a specific MBTI and a chosen mood
+Retrieves a random pep talk for a specific MBTI and a chosen mood.

 ### **Headers**